-Paste: Pastes the previously copied/cut items, text, or files (see Paste).
+- Paste: Pastes the previously copied/cut items, text, or files

 -o "C:\Test Folder\Output.png" is split into two arguments

-Project Configuration / Launch Profile (only available while ONE group is selected): Shows a sub menu to select a Project Configuration/Launch Profile.
-If a Project Configuration/Launch Profile is set for a group, it is only evaluated if this Project Configuration/Launch Profile is active.
+- Project Configuration / Launch Profile / Project Platform (only available while ONE group is selected): Shows a sub menu to select a Project Configuration/Launch Profile/Project Platform.
+If this is set for a group, it is only evaluated if the right Project Configuration/Launch Profile/Project Platform is active.

 If you like this extension you can buy us a cup of coffee or a coke! :D